Regional Guide — Quebec

 Where to Buy in Quebec

-Case and Manitowoc dealer with multiple Quebec locations including Montréal, Québec City, Sherbrooke, and Saguenay.
 Strongco is one of the largest compact equipment dealers in Quebec for the Case SR/SV skid steer line.
+Multiple Quebec locations including Montréal, Québec City, Sherbrooke, and Saguenay.
 Full attachment support through the Case dealer network.
+Strongco is well-established in Quebec's construction sector with strong inventory depth and a solid service network.

-Bobcat dealer network in Quebec — check the Bobcat Canada dealer locator for current authorized dealers.
+Bobcat dealer with presence in the Quebec City region and elsewhere in the province.
 Bobcat has significant market share in Quebec's residential and commercial construction sectors.
 The T450, T550, and T630 compact track loaders are common machines in the province.
+Full Bobcat attachment lineup for skid steers and CTLs.

-Note on French-language documentation: Quebec dealer service departments operate in French.
+French-language documentation: Quebec dealer service departments operate in French.
 Attachment specification documents, operator manuals, and parts catalogues for major brands (Bobcat, John Deere, Case) are available in French versions from these dealers.
 If you're ordering specialty attachments from non-Quebec suppliers, verify that documentation requirements for CCQ or site compliance purposes are met.
+See the Bilingual Operation Context section above for more detail.

 Key Provincial Regulations